Photos by Jürgen Dengler

-Meet the Editors: This interactive event aims to bring participants and editors of journals together.
-The participants can ask their questions about all stages of publishing a scientific article, such as submission, evaluation criteria, language issues, or how to reply to editors and how to respond to a rejection.
+Meet the Editors (21st April): This interactive event aims to bring participants and editors of relevant journals together.
+Participants can ask any questions about all stages of the publishing process, such as submission, evaluation criteria, language issues, how to reply to editors and how to respond to a rejection.
 Participants will also have the opportunity to learn more about the “kitchen” of publishing.
-On the podium there will be several experienced editors from a wide range of international journals:
+On the podium there will be several experienced editors from a wide range of relevant international scientific journals:

-- Jürgen Dengler (Chief Editor of Vegetation Classification and Survey, Guest Editor of Journal of Vegetation Science and Tuexenia, Editorial Board of Applied Vegetation Science)
+- Jürgen Dengler, Vegetation Classification and Survey, Journal of Vegetation Science and Tuexenia, Applied Vegetation Science

-- Orsolya Valkó (Editor of Biological Conservation, speciality chief editor of Frontiers of Ecology and Evolution, Guest Editor of Hacquetia)
+- Orsolya Valkó, Biological Conservation, Frontiers of Ecology and Evolution, Hacquetia,

-- Jianshuang Wu (Editor of Frontiers in Ecology and Evolution and Frontiers in Environmental Science)
+- Jianshuang Wu, Frontiers in Ecology and Evolution, Frontiers in Environmental Science,

-- Workshop on the vegetation typologies in Asia and their crosswalks to/overlaps with phytosociological syntaxa: The aim of this workshop is to better understand vegetation typologies of Asia from a global point-of-view.
+Workshop on the vegetation typologies in Asia and their crosswalks to/overlaps with phytosociological syntaxa: The aim of this workshop is to better understand vegetation typologies of Asia from a global point-of-view.
 Specifically, we would like to harmonize Asian typologies with that of GrassPlot, an EDGG-associated database of multi-scale vegetation-plot data of Palaearctic grasslands and other open habitats (https://edgg.org/databases/GrassPlot).
 All the vegetation plots incorporated in the GrassPlot database are assigned to a vegetation typology, which include 22 vegetation types grouped into six coarse units (https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1111%2Fjvs.13050&file=jvs13050-sup-0002-AppendixS2.pdf).
-While this two-level classification, along with its syntaxonomic crosswalk, is reasonably tested for Europe, many "grey" and undefined zones remain for the Asian continent, both on the side of the GrassPlot classification and on the side of the syntaxonomic classification.
-Any contribution about the phytosociological classification of grasslands and other open habitats from any part of the Asian continent, as well as any critical review of the so far applied GrassPlot typological classification are highly welcome to this workshop.
+While this two-level classification, along with its syntaxonomic crosswalk, is reasonably tested for Europe, many "grey" and undefined zones remain for the Asian continent, both in the GrassPlot classification and the syntaxonomic classification.
+Any contribution about the phytosociological classification of grasslands and other open habitats from any part of the Asian continent, as well as any critical review of the current GrassPlot typological classification, are highly welcome in this workshop.
 If successful, we anticipate a joint publication on the topic from this workshop.
 Coordination and contact: Idoia Biurrun (email@example.com) and Riccardo Guarino (firstname.lastname@example.org).

-- Young Investigator Competition: The aim is to award young scientists for an excellent presentation of their research.
+Young Investigator Competition: This competition will reward young scientists for excellent presentations of their research.
 Young scientists (less than 30 years old) will be asked during registration if they wish to participate in the contest.
-During her/his presentation, the applicant needs to explain clearly her/his contribution to the presented work.
+During her/his presentation, the applicant will be required to clearly indicate her/his contribution to the presented work.
 Talks and posters will be evaluated separately.

 Photos by T. Bragina, A. Ushimaru, I. Smelansky and J. Dengler